GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.4.md

 My eyes kept following her.
 Through the hangar's enormous gates, right out into a giant crowd of people.
 One that kept on laughing, and kept on cheering.

-And amongst it... countless children, gazing up to the crystallization of our blood and tears.
+And amongst it all... countless children, gazing up to the crystallization of our blood and tears.
 Overwhelmed by the manifestation of our hopes and dreams.
 Even Doc, who stood right next to his crane, carried a warm smile on his face.

 And all of that... due to her.